Power Africa, SEforALL to accelerate health facility electrification in Sub-Saharan Africa

 Wednesday, 31 March 2021: Power Africa and Sustainable Energy for All (SEforALL) have today announced a new two-year USD 1 million grant funded by the United States Agency for International Development (USAID) that will support African governments and the donor community to coordinate and assist national health facility electrification efforts.

 The COVID-19 pandemic has focused attention on the inequalities and vulnerabilities of health systems globally.
 The lack of reliable power in health facilities undermines the quality of healthcare for millions of people, especially in Sub-Saharan Africa.
-Across the region, nearly 60 percent of all health centers do not have access to electricity, and of those that do, only 28 percent of health clinics have reliable access.
+One in four clinics in Sub-Saharan Africa has no electricity.
+Across the region, nearly 60 percent of all healthcare facilities do not have access to reliable electricity.
 Worldwide, more than 289,000 women die every year from pregnancy- and childbirth-related complications, a tragedy that could be mitigated with electricity-dependent medical services.

 Heightened awareness of these issues from the COVID-19 pandemic coupled with recent advances in off-grid energy solutions, present a timely opportunity to improve access to quality healthcare and make health facilities more resilient.

 Off-grid renewable energy solutions can provide clean, reliable and cost-effective electricity to health centres in countries with significant electricity access gaps.
 Deploying these solutions in Sub-Saharan Africa requires overcoming significant barriers, including lack of long-term financing and sustainable business models, poor stakeholder and donor coordination, and limited enabling policies that support sustainable service delivery.

 Through this new programme, Power Africa and SEforALL will equip target governments and their development partners with the necessary building blocks to identify, power, and sustainably maintain health facilities by 2030.